The Bankrate promise

-Your first home can be one of the most important purchases you’ll ever make, and the process can be exciting and complicated.
-With a cost of living more than 10 percent lower than the national average — and housing costs up to 30 percent below that benchmark — Kentucky can be an affordable place to call home.
-It’s the bourbon capital of the world, home to the Kentucky Derby and boasts a thriving economy thanks to industries including global shipping hubs and automotive manufacturers.
+With a cost of living much lower than the national average — and housing costs below that benchmark, as well — Kentucky can be an affordable place to call home.
+The home of the Kentucky Derby, it boasts a solid economy, thanks to industries like shipping and transportation, automotive manufacturing, health care and, of course, bourbon distilling.

-Whether you’re looking for a home in Bowling Green, Louisville, Lexington or anywhere in The Bluegrass State, the Kentucky Housing Corporation might be able to help.
-The organization is dedicated to promoting affordable housing for both first-time and repeat homebuyers across the state.
+Whether you’re looking for a home in the (relatively) big burgs of Louisville or Lexington, bucolic and historic Berea or Bardstown, or the state capital Frankfort, the Kentucky Housing Corporation might be able to help.
+The organization is dedicated to promoting affordable housing for both first-time and repeat homebuyers across the Bluegrass State.

 KHC Conventional Preferred

 The Kentucky Housing Corporation’s (KHC) Conventional Preferred program offers a 30-year mortgage with a fixed interest rate.
 You can be a first-time homebuyer, but that isn’t required to take advantage of this program.
 There’s no minimum borrower contribution or reserves needed to be eligible, but you’ll need to pay for mortgage insurance, which comes at a reduced rate to make your monthly mortgage payment more affordable.
-Depending on the lender you work with, you might also be required to take a pre-closing education course.
+Depending on the lender you work with, you might also be required to take an education course pre-closing.

 - 3 percent down payment (down payment assistance available)